crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 * Coverage is collected during the execution of these tests, so it can help to reach new failures.

 ### Disadvantages:
 * Almost any revert will be interpreted as a failure, which is not always expected.
+To avoid this, you should use reverts with `FOUNDRY::ASSUME` or use try/catch.

 ### Recommendation